 On 15 October 2020, the Company issued SEK 500,000,000 senior unsecured floating rate bonds 2020/2025 with ISIN SE0014991352.
+A prospectus for the admission to trading of the Initial Bonds on the corporate bond list of Nasdaq Stockholm was published on 20 November 2020.

 Under the Terms and Conditions, the Company may, at one or more occasions, issue Subsequent Bonds amounting to in total up to no more than the difference of SEK 5,000,000,000 and the aggregate Nominal Amount of the Initial Bonds, unless consent from the Bondholders is obtained in accordance with the Terms and Conditions.
+On 26 January 2021 (the "Second Issue Date") the Company issued SEK 700,000,000 Subsequent Bonds (the "First Subsequent Bonds").
+This Prospectus for the admission to trading of the First Subsequent Bonds on the corporate bond list of Nasdaq Stockholm was published on 4 March 2021.

-However, this Prospectus is prepared solely for the admission to trading of the Initial Bonds on the corporate bond list of Nasdaq Stockholm.
-In case of issues of Subsequent Bonds, a new prospectus will be prepared for the admission to trading of such Subsequent Bonds.
+This Prospectus is prepared solely for the admission to trading of the First Subsequent Bonds on the corporate bond list of Nasdaq Stockholm.
+In case of issues of further Subsequent Bonds, a new prospectus will be prepared for the admission to trading of such Subsequent Bonds.